avaus/bigdata-cluster/README.md

 - [Hue](http://gethue.com/) Web UI
 - [Solr](https://lucene.apache.org/solr/) Search in Hue UI **[not included yet]**

-In this version, the cluster has one master (named â€˜data-masterâ€™) and one slave (named â€˜data-slaveâ€™) builders.
+In this version, the cluster has one master (named 'data-master') and one slave (named 'data-slave') builders.
 When running locally, there will be 1 master node and 1 slave node.
 When running on Amazon, we can build one master node and n slave node(s).

 # 2. Setup the environment